vipul2802/o365hq.com/content/services/OneDrive Tenant-to-Tenant Migration.md

 ### Prerequisites

-1. Office 365 tenant with appropriate OneDrive for Business license
+1. Microsoft 365 tenant with appropriate OneDrive for Business license

 ### Plan